Checkers come back to take postseason opener

-BRIDGEPORT, Conn. — Perhaps they were a bit rusty with the long layoff, but whatever it was, the Charlotte Checkers shook it off for a Game 1 victory to open the postseason.
+BRIDGEPORT, Conn. — Perhaps they were a bit rusty with the long layoff, but whatever it was, the Charlotte Checkers shook it off for a Game 1 victory to open the postseason against the Bridgeport Islanders.

 Receiving a first-round bye due to their division-winning regular season, Charlotte had not played since April 23.